jdpolakoff/sampleteach/readme2.md

 1) A class is an object we can use to help us create new objects and define the behavior of new objects.

 2) Classes can also pass data and functionality to sub-classes through prototypal inheritance.
+(More on that in a minute).

 Let's take a look at an ES6 class.